-Our ice motion trackers are stand-alone GNSS units for monitoring the movement of the surface are positioned on.
-Ideal for sea ice or fast-flowing outlet glaciers.
-The solar-powered ice motion trackers can be left unattended for several years, and transmit their coordinates for you to receive in your email inbox or through our data portal.
+Our ice motion tracker is a stand-alone GNSS unit for monitoring the movement of the surface it is positioned on.
+Ideal for sea ice and outlet glaciers.
+The solar-powered ice motion tracker can be left unattended for several years, and transmit its coordinates for you to receive in your email inbox or through our data portal.
 Not only does this provide real-time insights into ice dynamics, it also allows swift localization and recovery during field visits.
-The units are extremely rugged and easy to set up.
-For high-precision positioning we can equip the units with dual-frequency receivers.
+The unit is extremely rugged and easy to set up.
+For high-precision positioning we can equip the unit with a dual-frequency receiver.

 Ice ablation tracker

-Designed for measuring ice ablation in inaccessible glaciated regions, our draw wire ice ablation trackers (DWIATs) are equipped with rugged tripods withstanding severe storms and large forces by winter snow accumulation, yet are easy to transport and assemble.
-The units can track up to 14 m of ablation until redrilling of the wire is required.
-As with the “Alberto”, the units are solar powered and use GNSS positioning for tracking ice motion.
+Designed for measuring ice ablation in inaccessible glaciated regions, our draw wire ice ablation tracker (DWIAT) is equipped with a rugged tripod withstanding severe storms and large forces by winter snow accumulation, yet is easy to transport and assemble.
+The unit can track up to 14 m of ablation until redrilling of the wire is required.
+As with the “Alberto”, the unit is solar powered and uses GNSS positioning for tracking ice motion.
 Data are stored locally in the datalogger, and transmitted to your email inbox or our data portal.
-DWIATs can be outfitted with additional sensors.
+The DWIAT can be outfitted with additional sensors.

 Surface mass balance tracker

 Our SMB tracker is essentially a DWIAT with additional snow height and air temperature measurement capability.
 Where the draw wire measures ice ablation, a sonic height ranger keeps track of the snow layer seasonally deposited on the ice surface.
 For low-accumulation areas we mount the sonic ranger on the side of the box (1.2 m), while for regions with ample winter snowfall we install the instrument on a mast.

 Glacier weather station